When WE say “care for,” we mean treating it right so it will last a lifetime of adventures - and still be around to help tell the stories. Here’s how:

 Over time, you may find the wax coating beginning to thin, or notice spots where the waterproofing has broken down.
 You can restore your bag or jacket by re-waxing it.
 This is a simple process which only requires a bar or tin of wax and a hair dryer to help soften the wax when applying.

-Click here to see a collection of high quality waxed canvas bags that don’t cost a fortune.
+Click here to see a collection of high quality waxed (and unwaxed) canvas duffle bags that don’t cost a fortune.